Personal Projects

 Pytris

-Pytris is a Tetris clone implemented in Python, made using the pygame library.
+Pytris is a Tetris clone implemented in Python using the pygame library.
 The user is able to move and rotate the tetrominoes following the standard Tetris Super Rotation System.
 Users are also able to hold blocks.
 A block silhouette feature is implemented as well, along with a preview of the next couple of blocks.

 Python